lollix91/dalia/example/docs/doc.md

 - **Manager**: Proactive by evaluating which equipment belongs to which emergency response, and its use of internal states and events.
 - **Responder**: reactive to response commands; can report issues or confirmation.
 - **Logger**: reactive; logs every received message or command.
+- **Communicator**: hybrid reactive/proactive; receives a list of targets and a message content and maps that content to a message to be mass sent to all targets.
+- **Person**: reactive; receives a coppy of the mass message content.

 ---